-- Object libraries, including Alpha object libraries, which contain the object modules of frequently called routines.
+- Object libraries, including Integrity servers (ELF) object libraries and Alpha object libraries, contain the object modules of frequently called routines.
 The Linker utility searches specified object module libraries when it encounters a reference it cannot resolve in one of its input files.
-For more information about how the linker uses libraries, see the description of the Linker utility in the OpenVMS Linker Utility Manual. - An object library has a default file type of .OLB and defaults the file type of input files to .OBJ. - Macro libraries, which contain macro definitions used as input to the assembler.
+For more information about how the linker uses libraries, see the description of the Linker utility in the HP OpenVMS Linker Utility Manual. - An object library has a default file type of .OLB and defaults the file type of input files to .OBJ. - Macro libraries contain macro definitions used as input to the assembler.
 The assembler searches specified macro libraries when it encounters a macro that is not defined in the input file.
-See the VAX MACRO and Instruction Set Reference Manual for information about defining macros. - A macro library has a default file type of .MLB and defaults the file type of input files to .MAR. - Help libraries, which contain modules of help messages that provide user information about a program.
-You can retrieve help messages at the DCL level by executing the DCL command HELP, or in your program by calling the appropriate LBR routines.
-For information about creating help modules for insertion into help libraries, see the description of the Librarian utility in the OpenVMS Command Definition, Librarian, and Message Utilities Manual.
-A help library has a default file type of .HLB and defaults the file type of input files to .HLP. - Text libraries, which contain any sequential record files that you want to retrieve as data for a program.
-For example, some compilers can retrieve program source code from text libraries.
-Each text file inserted into the library corresponds to one library module.
-Your programs can retrieve text from text libraries by calling the appropriate LBR routines.
+For information on porting code to Integrity server systems, see the Porting Applications from HP OpenVMS Alpha to HPOpenVMS Industry Standard 64 for Integrity Servers. - A macro library has a default file type of .MLB and defaults the file type of input files to .MAR. - Help libraries contain modules of help messages that provide user information about a program.
+You can retrieve help messages at the DCL level by using the DCL command HELP, or in your program by calling the appropriate LBR routines.
+For information about creating help modules for insertion into help libraries, see the description of the Librarian utility in the HP OpenVMS Command Definition, Librarian, and Message Utilities Manual. - A help library has a default file type of .HLB and defaults the file type of input files to .HLP.